Apply for Queen City Accessory Dwelling Unit program

 The City of Charlotte provides staff and financial support to eligible property owners of single-family homes who are planning to build an Accessory Dwelling Unit (ADU) on their property.

-Through the Queen City ADU Program, property owners may receive up to $80,000 per unit—or 50% of total project costs, whichever is less—in forgivable, interest-free financing to help construct or convert space into an ADU.
+Through the Queen City ADU Program, property owners may receive up to $80,000 per unit—or 50% of total project costs, whichever is less—in forgivable, interest-free financing to help construct or convert a detached space into an ADU.
 The loan is forgiven at a rate of $10,000 per year of compliance.
 The final award amount is based on your construction estimates, scope of work, and whether you are using City-provided design plans.

 How to apply